Greta Gerwig Is The First Female Director With A Billion Dollar Film

 Her achievement has never come at a more opportune time either when one takes into account the strong feminist narrative and critique on gender dynamics that pervade the entirety of the film, marking a truly appropriate proverbial cherry on top of an already sufficiently well-received cinematic cake.

 A statement released by Warner Bros.
-Pictures yesterday (6 August) on the matter explains that the box office earnings were combined between the $459 million (MYR 2 billion approx.) generated through ticket sales from theaters in the United States and $572.1 million (MYR 2.6 billion approx.) from other theaters across the globe.
+Pictures yesterday (6 August) on the matter explains that the box office earnings were combined between the $459 million (SGD 618 million approx.) generated through ticket sales from theaters in the United States and $572.1 million (SGD 770 million approx.) from other theaters across the globe.

-This brings its combined box-office value to a jaw-dropping $1.0315 billion (MYR 4 billion approx.).
+This brings its combined box-office value to a jaw-dropping $1.0315 billion (SGD 1 billion approx.).
 It is worth noting that only 28 other movies have managed to bag the same ticket figures, all of which have been directed by men.

 In both North America and Canada, Barbie continues to retain its position as the No.1 movie in the regions for a third consecutive weekend, single-handedly disproving the longstanding belief that ‘girl movies’ — films written and headlined by women for a female audience, would always fail to match the same level of commercial success as films written and led by men.